Delta Force 2: The Colombian Connection: Plot

-Ramon Cota (Billy Drago) is a wealthy and powerful drug kingpin who controls the cocaine industry with an iron fist.
+Narcoterrorist and cartel boss Ramón Cota (Billy Drago) controls the cocaine industry with an iron fist.
 His drugs pour steadily into America, corrupting the country's youth and causing a feud between the DEA and San Carlos, Cota's country of origin.

-The film opens during a carnival in Rio de Janeiro, as an undercover task force led by several DEA agents conducts surveillance on a private party that Cota is attending (similar to a Mardi Gras ball); however, the surveillance team is ambushed and massacred by Cota's hitmen, who are masquerading as carnival performers.
+During a carnival in Rio de Janeiro, an undercover task force led by several DEA agents conducts surveillance on a private party that Cota is attending (similar to a Mardi Gras ball); however, the surveillance team is ambushed and massacred by Cota's hitmen, who are masquerading as carnival performers.
 Due to the Rio fiasco, the DEA enlists the support of the U.S. Army's Delta Force in order to infiltrate San Carlos.
 They are aided by an undercover agent within Cota's drug cartel.

-General Taylor orders Colonel Scott McCoy (Chuck Norris) and his deputy, Major Bobby Chavez (Paul Perri) to bring Cota to court.
+General Taylor orders Colonel Scott McCoy (Chuck Norris) and his deputy, Major Bobby Chavez (Paul Perri), to bring Cota to court.
 They pose as airline passengers while Cota is en route to Geneva to deposit his drug money in a Swiss bank account, and are able to capture him during a short interval in which the plane enters U.S. airspace.
 However, their efforts amount to nothing as Cota is easily able to post bail and escape.
 Unable to contain his rage, Chavez furiously lashes out at Cota in court.
 Cota decides to strike at Chavez by having Chavez's pregnant wife killed.

 Out on a personal mission of vengeance, Chavez is captured by Cota's forces and is tortured and killed.
 When three DEA agents attempt to go in and bring Cota and his army down, they are taken hostage, and are to be executed.
 During a press conference, a spokesman for the DEA explains that San Carlos's president Alcazar fears a coup and is therefore reluctant to crack down on the cartels, while his corrupt generals benefit from the drug trade and are willing to protect Cota from extradition.